pferido/Energy-Disaggregation/README.md

-# DSCI 560 - Energy Disaggregation Project
+# DSCI 560 - Machine Learning Models for Energy Disaggregation
 ## The Pythonpuff Girls

-# Machine Learning Models for Energy Disaggregation

-# Members:
+## Members:
 Patricia Ferido
 Shalini Mustala
 Monal Patil
 Yiming Wang

-# Introduction:
+## Introduction:

 The objective of this project is to build two machine learning models for separating total electric energy usage of two appliances from the aggregate house energy consumption data.
 We trained and tested both models on low rate sampling data, discussed strengths and weaknesses, and compared the results with the industry benchmark (Factorial Hidden Markov Model).
 Finally, we built a dashboard that enables energy companies to visualize the disaggregated appliance energy consumption.